When it comes to the most festive time of the year – we all have our very own Christmas traditions.

 Tradition is important no matter where you are from and if you would like to get a closer look at the people behind Careertrotter – this is the blog to do it.
 When it comes to working abroad – it can be a major comfort to brings traditions from home with you – especially when you don’t plan on heading back home this year like some of us.

-Welcome to the Christmas Traditions of the Careertrotter Team – here you will get a taste of what Christmas is like in Ireland, Germany, the Netherlands, France and Romania.
-You would be surprised with how some our various cultural traditions have some similarities.
+Welcome to the Christmas Traditions of the Careertrotter Team – here you will get a taste of what Christmas is like in Ireland, Germany, the Netherlands, France, and Romania.
+You would be surprised at how some our various cultural traditions have some similarities.

 Christmas in the Netherlands

 With 3 Dutch Speakers in the Office - See if their Christmas Traditions are similar

 With the whole family back home, sleeping over, Christmas Day kicks off with a big breakfast in pyjamas.
 It’s a quiet and easy morning, with coffee & sweets.
 After changing and dressing up we all go out for a walk on the beach.
 Fresh air and a good walk, after all the food we’ve already had and for all the food what will follow.
 Coming home we will start with a ‘borrel’, in the Netherlands usual which is nice snacks, finger food and a glass of good wine in front of the fireplace.

 While preparing dinner and helping in the kitchen, getting the table ready, we’ll have a lovely 4 course homemade dinner.
 After dinner we love to play some family games or watch our favourite ‘All you need is Love Christmas Edition’ a Dutch programme who will reunite families living around the world for Christmas, which will always bring us (the ladies) to tears.
 No presents for us in the Netherlands, but a lot of love, food and fun!